Advertiser Disclosure

 It’s important to note that there are some intricacies for the referral process.

-For example, the American Express Platinum Card can refer to itself or to the Business Platinum Card, but not any other cards.
+For example, the American Express Platinum Card can refer to itself or to most other Membership Rewards cards.

 If you were to refer from the Platinum Card to the Business Platinum Card, you’d earn 10,000 points.
 However, if you were to refer from the Business Platinum Card to the Platinum Card, you’d earn 20,000 points, which is clearly the better way to approach the referral.

-On the other hand, the American Express Cobalt Card can refer to many different cards, including the American Express Gold Rewards Card, the American Express Platinum Card, the Business Platinum Card from American Express, the American Express Business Gold Rewards Card, and the American Express Business Edge Card.
+Likewise, the American Express Cobalt Card can refer to many different cards, including the American Express Gold Rewards Card, the American Express Platinum Card, the Business Platinum Card from American Express, and the American Express Business Gold Rewards Card.

 However, if you were to refer from the Cobalt to, say, the Business Platinum, you’d be missing out on up to 15,000 points for the referral.
 Again, that’s because if you were to refer from the Business Platinum Card to the Business Platinum Card, the referrer would get a referral bonus of 20,000 points, whereas if you were to refer from the Cobalt Card to the Business Platinum Card, the referrer would only get 5,000 points as a bonus.